zuozhenggh/learning-library/developer-library/converged-db-on-premises/spatial/intro-spatial.md

 -	Schema (MDSYS)
 -	A spatial indexing mechanism
 -	Operators, functions, and procedures
--	Native data type for vector data called SDO-GEOMETRY(An Oracle table can contain one or more SDO-GEOMETRY columns.)
+-	Native data type for vector data called SDO\_GEOMETRY(An Oracle table can contain one or more SDO\_GEOMETRY columns.)

 Scenario
 MyCompany has several major warehouses.
 It needs to locate its customers who are near a given warehouse, to inform them of new advertising promotions.
 To locate its customers and perform location-based analysis, MyCompany must store location data for both its customers and warehouses.

-We will be using three tables – CUSTOMERS, WAREHOUSES and WAREHOUSES_DTP.
+We will be using three tables – CUSTOMERS, WAREHOUSES and WAREHOUSES\_DTP.

-Each table stores location using Oracle's native spatial data type, SDO-GEOMETRY.
-A location can be stored as a point in an SDO-GEOMETRY column of a table.
+Each table stores location using Oracle's native spatial data type, SDO\_GEOMETRY.
+A location can be stored as a point in an SDO\_GEOMETRY column of a table.
 The customer's location is associated with longitude and latitude values on the Earth's surface—for example, -63.13631, 52.485426.

 ## Oracle SPATIAL Video